jonaswouters/XhprofBundle/README.md

 If you only have one entity manager defined, you don't need to set it here.
 This setting is for the case where you are using a seperate profiling database for XHGui (highly recommended).

+### Specifying a Sample Size

+You can specify a sample size for profiling.
+This is highly suggested for production environments that have plenty of requests.
+The sample size is set as a probability for profiling, so for example, if you set the sample size to 2, then on average, every second request will be profiled.
+Of course, in production you want to set it to a much higher value.
+Defaults to 1, so that every request will be profiled.

+    jns_xhprof:
+        sample_size: 2

 [1]: http://mirror.facebook.net/facebook/xhprof/doc.html
 [2]: http://www.macports.org/
 [3]: https://github.com/preinheimer/xhprof